YuriSizov/godot-editor-theme-explorer/README.md

 ## Installation
 Clone this repository or download it as ZIP.
 You only need to put `addons/explore-editor-theme` folder inside your project folder.
 ZIP already has only necessary files.

+Also available from AssetLib within the Editor: https://godotengine.org/asset-library/asset/2353.

 ## Features
 This plugin consists of a single window, available from **Project > Tools** menu.